redbadger/badger-brain/docs/index.md

 Staging GraphiQL interface: [http://brain-staging.red-badger.com/graphql](http://brain-staging.red-badger.com/graphql)

+## How to update this documentation

+Documentation is written in markdown format and is hosted under `/docs` folder.
+Once the change is committed, it will be automatically deployed by Github on this site.

 ## Introduction and purpose

 Badger Brain is a GraphQL server.
 It has GraphiQL interface for testing and exploring the API.
 It is a self documented server - you can simply browse what GraphiQL has to offer, and every query or a parameter will have a description.